 Although the service intervals might be longer, it’s important to stick to the manufacturer’s recommended schedule.
 This is especially important when the car reaches its third birthday, at which point it will require its first MOT.

 Some maintenance work will be familiar to owners of petrol and diesel cars.
-For example, an electric car service will include checks and/or maintenance of the tyres, steering and suspension components, plus the likes of the climate control system, windscreen wipers and washer fluid.
+For example, an electric car service will include checks and/or maintenance of the tyres, steering and suspension components, plus equipment such as the climate control system, windscreen wipers and washer fluid.
 The brake fluid and coolant will also need checking and, if necessary, to be topped up or replaced.

 You could discover that you’ll need to change the tyres more regularly on an electric car.
 The extra weight of the vehicle will increase the rate of wear.
 Accurate wheel alignment is essential to prevent premature tyre wear, too.

 In the main, it’s all positive news for electric cars.
-However, it’s worth bearing in mind that, for now at least, electric cars are more expensive to buy, which might offset the maintenance savings.
+However, it’s worth bearing in mind that, in many cases, EVs are still more expensive to buy, which might offset the maintenance savings.

 It’s also worth mentioning that electric cars aren’t immune from problems.
 Autotech Training, a company specialising in all forms of automotive industry skills, has outlined some of the potential issues with EVs.
 These include battery failure, charging errors, transmission problems, and software or electronic malfunction.